How To Talk Marriage When You're Non-Monogamous And Monogamy Sets The Rules

 But that doesn’t mean that having a more casual sexual philosophy excludes you, or any of your partners, from wanting to participate in marriage.
 It's possible to commit to a primary partner long-term, even if you each have other partners.
 The landscape of who is or is not getting married, whom they are marrying, and why is changing.

-How to talk about marriage
+How to talk marriage when you’re non-monogamous

 Deciding whether or not to get married and how the logistics would play out when you're in a non-monogamous relationship is not all that different from the decision to get married for a monogamous couple.
 You need to define what each partner needs from the other, determine how you plan to meet those needs, and establish boundaries for what behaviors are and are not acceptable and expected.